GLP-1 microbiome signaling pathway showing how gut bacteria and short-chain fatty acids regulate metabolism and appetite

 When microbiome function is restored, GLP-1 sensitivity improves, SCFA pathways activate, cravings stabilize, and metabolic flexibility returns.

-Appetite control becomes regulated, not forced.
+Appetite control becomes regulated rather than forced.

-• SCFA-mediated metabolic pathways
+• Microbiome-driven metabolic signaling

 Final Takeaway